3617 San Fernando Rd

-Everyone is welcome to join the classes (provided they are 16 years old).
-I have taught people from age 14 to 76 how to weld, although the older students often have issues of being able to see well while MIG welding.
+Everyone is welcome to join the classes.
+I have taught people from age 14 to 76 how to weld.
+And as long as your eyesight is decent (you can night drive and have reading glasses that work) we can teach you.
 The welding helmet has a very dark lens and it can be difficult for people who have trouble with things like night-driving or low-light vision.
 Other than that disclaimer, come on down.

 I should also mention once again that these classes are not designed for people looking to become professional, structural welders.
 That usually requires training and certification using stick welders, which I do not teach.
 These classes are designed for amateurs, craftsmen, DIY-types, artists, and enthusiasts.
 People who’ve always loved working with their hands and want to add metalworking to the arsenal.

 We are not offering lessons at this time as we have not found a way to do so safely.
 It is our hope that there will be a COVID-19 vaccine soon, and we will be able to give lessons again.
 Until then, we unfortunately cannot.